Geometric Structures on the Cochains of a Manifold

 so $\mathcal{H}^{1,0}$ and $\mathcal{H}^{0,1}$ are orthogonal.
-Finally, $\dim{\mathcal{H}^{1,0}} = \dim{\mathcal{H}^{1,0}} = g$ since $\dim{\mathcal{H}}= 2g$ and the eigenvalues of $\bigstar$ are all non-zero and occur in conjugate pairs. \end{proof}
+Finally, $dim(\mathcal{H}^{1,0}) = dim(\mathcal{H}^{1,0}) = g$ since $dim(\mathcal{H})= 2g$ and the eigenvalues of $\bigstar$ are all non-zero and occur in conjugate pairs. \end{proof}

 We'll now study further properties of holomorphic and anti-holomorphic $1$-cochains.
-As in the smooth case, there is much to be gained by analyzing the periods of these cochains.
-We begin with a brief description of the homology basis we'll use to evaluate these cochains on.
+As in the smooth case, there is much to be gained by the analyzing the periods of these cochains.
+To do this, we first give a brief description of the homology basis we'll evaluate these cochains on.

-Without loss of generality, we assume that $M$ is obtained by identifying the sides of a $4g$-gon, as in Figure~\ref{funddom}.
+Without loss of generality, we assume that closed surface $M$ of genus $g$ is obtained by identifying sides of a $4g$-gon, as in the following figure:

 The basis $\{ a_1, a_2, \ldots a_g, b_1, b_2, \ldots b_g \}$ for the first homology is classically referred to as the canonical basis \cite{FK}, \cite{GS}, since it satisfies the following nice property: the intersection of any two basis elements is non-zero only for $a_i$ and $b_i$, in which case it equals one.
-Of course, this basis is not truly canonical; nevertheless, we'll work with it.
-(Note that, the discussion below is basis-independent up to an action of the modular symplectic group; we omit details here.)
+Of course, this basis is not canonical; nevertheless, we'll work with it.
+(As a note, the discussion below is basis independent up to an action of the modular symplectic group; we'll not go into details here.)
 We assume our triangulation $K$ is a subdivision of the cellular decomposition given by the canonical homology basis.
-For any such subdivision, each element of the canonical homology basis is represented as a sum of the edges into which it is subdivided, as in Figure~\ref{triangdom}.
+For any such subdivision, each element of the canonical homology basis is represented as a sum of the edges into which it is subdivided, as in the following figure:

-Evaluating a cochain of $K$ on an element of the canonical homology basis, means evaluating it on this subdivided representative.
+By evaluating a cochain of $K$ on an element of the canonical homology basis, we mean evaluating it on this subdivided representative.

-\begin{defn} For $h \in \mathcal{H}^{1,0}$, the A-periods and B-periods of $h$ are the following complex numbers:
+\begin{defn} For $h \in \mathcal{H}$, the periods A-periods and B-periods of $h$ are the following complex numbers:

 \end{defn}